Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum air conditioned?

-No. The Colosseum is an open-air ancient monument, so summer visits can feel hot, exposed, and tiring without water and sun protection.
+No. The Colosseum is an open-air ancient monument, not an air-conditioned indoor museum.
+Summer visits can feel hot, exposed, and tiring without water, sun protection, comfortable shoes, and realistic pacing.

 Read the heat and air-conditioning advice.